 Military aviation organizations sometimes experience navigational challenges when using Digital Aeronautical Flight Information File (DAFIF®) alone.
 These challenges can include lack of complete Global Coverage, quality Data Integrity, and adaptable Multi-Platform Utility.
 There may not be able to go where they need to go when they need to go and the aircrews may not have complete faith in the integrity of the data being used to navigate the aircraft.
 In other cases, the data may not support all the capabilities of the modern aircraft fleet.
 These shortcomings can lead Military organizations to incur unnecessary costs of purchasing additional data coverage where the DAFIF® navigation data is either missing or in unusable for their mission.

 AeroNavData uses a systematic approach to solving aeronautical navigation data problems.
-This approach is a result of our deep team experience working with the National Geospatial-Intelligence Agency (NGA), Department of Defense (DoD), U.S. Air Force, Federal Aviation Administration (FAA), and within the aviation industry for over 25 years.
+This approach is a result of our deep team experience working with the National Geospatial-Intelligence Agency (NGA), Department of Defense (DoD), U.S. Military, Federal Aviation Administration (FAA), and within the aviation industry for over 25 years.
 AeroNavData’s performance of recurrent verification and validation throughout the process eliminates the risk of data anomalies introduced into the navigation data chain.
 At AeroNavData we thoroughly validate all data to ensure it is comprehensive, accurate, and safe for the intended use.

 Our systematic approach focuses on solving these key challenges: Data Integrity and Multi-Platform Utility of navigation data.
 Correcting errors in existing data and preventing errors in brand new procedures, together with inserting approved navigation procedures provided by Special Accredited Nations would support the needs of the majority of all military aircraft.